openshift/installer/Documentation/account/index.md

 # Getting started with your CoreOS account

-First, sign up for a CoreOS account from [coreos.com](https://coreos.com/) or [tectonic.com](https://coreos.com/tectonic).
+First, sign up for a CoreOS account from [coreos.com](https://coreos.com/).
 Then, check your inbox for an email from CoreOS Support, and click *Verify Email*.

 Log in to complete registration and access the Account Overview page.